rockballslab/vps-secure/README.md

 > [!TIP]
 > **Recommended:** set a strong passphrase at this step.
 If your private key is stolen,
 > it will be unusable without this password.
-> If you use ssh-agent, you'll only type it once per session.
+> If you use ssh-agent, you will only type it once per session.

-Retrieve your public key — you'll need it during the script:
+Retrieve your public key — you will need it during the script:
 ```bash
 cat ~/.ssh/id_ed25519_vps.pub
 ```